Martha Marlow

 Martha Marlow, is an Australian singer, songwriter, artist and musician.
-Marlow's debut studio album, Medicine Man was released in May 2021 and received a nomination for ARIA Award for Best Blues and Roots Album at the 2021 ARIA Music Awards.
+Marlow's debut studio album, Medicine Man was released in May 2021 and received a nomination for Best Blues and Roots Album at the 2021 ARIA Music Awards.

 Early life

 Martha Marlow grew up in Sydney's Eastern suburbs, surrounded by a family of musicians.

 Marlow studied at the National Art School of Sydney.
 She grew up in the same house that the Bee Gees lived in before they moved to London.
 She lives with a range of illnesses including fibromyalgia, lupus and Ehlers–Danlos Syndrome.

 Career

-In 2015, Marlow covered Randy Newman's "Feels Like Home" for a QANTAS commercial.
+In 2015, Marlow covered Randy Newman's "Feels Like Home" for a Qantas commercial.

 2021: Medicine Man

 On 19 March 2021, Marlow released her debut single "Don't Want to Grow Up".

 In May 2021 Marlow released her debut album Medicine Man.
 The 13-track original composition album was recorded with a 17 piece string ensemble, led by Veronique Serret and conducted by Daniel Denholm and produced by Jonathan Zwartz and Martha Marlow.

 The album received nominations for the ARIA Award for Best Blues and Roots Album and an Australian Women in Music Awards.